Modura

 As a former fashion industry professional in New York City, I noticed a lack of user-friendly apps to shop for trendy yet affordable clothing.

-I analyzed 3 popular apps in the space, reviewing the ordering experience and app store comments to find patterns.
+I analyzed 3 popular apps in the space, reviewing the ordering experience and app store comments to find patterns of what worked well and what could be improved.
 I discovered that the main pain point is usability.
-Also, free shipping and a convenient return policy enhance the customer experience.

 It is easy to search for products and find in-store availability.
 The consumer can even scan a product while they're in the store.